 WATER SPORTS IN EAST BALI & KERAMAS

 BEST FOR: Scuba diving and night surfing

 Along the same track just north of Sanur, Keramas is where you’ll find the surf crowds.
-Home to black sand beaches, one of our fave Bali beach clubs and a famous surf break where competitions are regularly held, Keramas is where you’ll find something very different – night surfing at Komune!
-Offering a world-first permanent night surfing installation, you can sit back and watch the local Boardriders clubs put on a show whilst you sip on a Bintang or three, or if you’re brave enough, book a night surf yourself and hit the waves at twilight.
+Home to black sand beaches, one of our fave Bali beach clubs and a famous surf break where competitions are regularly held, Keramas is where you’ll find something very different – night surfing at Hotel Komune!
+Offering a world-first permanent night surfing installation, you can sit back and watch the local Boardriders clubs put on a show whilst you sip on a cocktail or three, or if you’re brave enough, book a night surf yourself and hit the waves at dusk.